-- Review notice periods and early release clauses, take legal advice as required, and prepare the vendor for the change - Agree any exceptional costs upfront with the vendor to manage the transition - Ask the vendor to make closing payments to terminated employees.
-If this is not possible and you have to manage these payments as an exception or manual payments, check and monitor them closely - Keep the door open for possibly working with the vendor again, particularly if the in-house team's experience has been positive

-Managing an exit from outsourced providers can be challenging with or without an M&A: while some vendors follow a methodology and handle the loss of business professionally, others may be less cooperative.
+- review notice periods and early release clauses, take legal advice as required, and prepare the vendor for the change - agree any exceptional costs upfront with the vendor to manage the transition - ask the vendor to make closing payments to terminated employees.
+If this is not possible and you have to manage these payments as an exception or manual payments, check and monitor them closely - keep the door open for possibly working with the vendor again, particularly if the in-house team's experience has been positive - managing an exit from outsourced providers can be challenging with or without a divestiture: while some vendors follow a methodology and handle the loss of business professionally, others may be less cooperative.
 This can be seen at a practical level in the form of extra charges being levied (for example, for data download), or more generally in being slow to respond and communicate.
-Webster Buchanan recommends examining supplier contracts carefully to see what provisions, if any, were made for an exit strategy.
+We recommend examining supplier contracts carefully to see what provisions, if any, were made for an exit strategy.